Aliases for CGB5 Gene

 GeneCards Summary for CGB5 Gene

-CGB5 (Chorionic Gonadotropin Beta Subunit 5) is a Protein Coding gene.
-Diseases associated with CGB5 include Gestational Trophoblastic Tumor and Placental Site Trophoblastic Tumor.
-Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
-GO annotations related to this gene include hormone activity.
-An important paralog of this gene is CGB8.
+CGB5 (Chorionic Gonadotropin Subunit Beta 5) is a Protein Coding gene.
+Diseases associated with CGB5 include Ectopic Pregnancy and Invasive Mole.
+Among its related pathways are Peptide hormone metabolism and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
+An important paralog of this gene is CGB3.

 Beta subunit of the human chorionic gonadotropin (hCG). hCG is a complex glycoprotein composed of two glycosylated subunits alpha and beta which are non-covalently associated.
 The alpha subunit is identical to those in the pituitary gonadotropin hormones (LH, FSH and TSH).
 The beta subunits are distinct in each of the hormones and confer receptor and biological specificity.
 Has an essential role in pregnancy and maternal adaptation.
 Stimulates the ovaries to synthesize the steroids that are essential for the maintenance of pregnancy.